menu

 Demographics

 Britton is a somewhat ethnically-diverse city.
 The people who call Britton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Britton residents report their race to be White, followed by Native American.
-Important ancestries of people in Britton include German, Norwegian, Czech, English, and Swedish.
+Important ancestries of people in Britton include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Britton is English.
 Other important languages spoken here include Polish and Greek.